juliohm1978/kubeless-pulsar-trigger/README.md

                   memory: 512Mi
 ```

-> ***NOTE**: Please, be aware of how the controller merges your Deployment spec with the default template.
-The controller assumes the first container in the Deployment is the dispatcher.
-It is currently not possible to include more containers in that pod.
-The controller merges the default template with the deployment/container specs you defined, replacing the container list for the Deployment.
-A better merge logic is planned for the future versions.*
+> ***NOTE**: Please, be aware of how the controller merges your Deployment spec with an internal default template.
+While most Deployment values can be safely overriden, the controller assumes the first container in the list as the dispatcher.
+It is currently not possible to include more than one container in that pod.
+The internal logic merges and replaces the container list using the specs from your trigger.
+A more flexible implementation is planned for future versions.*

 You can view the default values used for the [Deployment](controller/src/deployment-template.yaml) and [Container](controller/src/container-template.yaml) specs in the source code.